Florents-Tselai/WarcDB/README.md

 It is recommended to use the `warcdb` version as this will maintain integrity of the `.warcdb` between internal schema changes.

+## How It Works

+Individual `.warc` files are read and parsed and their data is inserted into an SQLite database with the relational schema seen below.

 ## Schema

 Here's the relational schema of the `.warcdb` file.